yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 - why machine learning is a good technique for many different applications and domains
 - why machine learning works (e.g., why a machine learns)

-We will go through the toy example of curve fitting problem for the introduction to machine learning.
-We will first approach this using only algebra, the "old school" way, then we will solve it using machine learning with two different algorithms.
+For this introduction to machine learning, We will go through a toy example of curve fitting problem.
+We will first approach this problem using elementary algebra, the "old school" way, then we will solve it using machine learning with two different algorithms.

 ## Curve Fitting

-We want to learn the function _f(x)_ which maps the input _x_ to the output _y_.
-For simplicity in this example let _x_,_y_ from set of real number **R**.
+We want to learn a function _f(x)_ which maps the input _x_ to the output _y_.
+For simplicity in this example let _x_,_y_ belong to the set of real number **R**.

-Let say we are given sample observations as follows:
+Lets say we are given sample observations as follows:

 |_x_|_y = f(x)_|
 |-----|-----|